Bezos' space company aims for passenger flights in 2018

 Galactic is selling tickets to fly on its six-passenger, two-pilot SpaceShipTwo for $250,000.
 The company last month unveiled its second spaceship and expects to begin test flights soon.
 The first SpaceShipTwo was lost during a fatal test flight in October 2014.

-Bezos said he has invested more than $500 million in Blue Origin, which is on track to double its staff to about 1,200 within the next year.
-He said that he would continue to foot the company’s bills “for as long as necessary.”

-Bezos expects Blue Origin to become profitable at some point.
-“I’m optimistic it will be a healthy business,” Bezos said.
+Blue Origin’s decision to open its 300,000-square-foot plant to a handful of reporters reflects growing confidence in the company’s business plans and schedules, said President Robert Meyerson.

-Blue Origin also is working on rocket engines for United Launch Alliance, a partnership of Lockheed-Martin (LMT.N) and Boeing (BA.N), and for Orbital ATK (OA.N).
+Blue Origin also is working on rocket engines for United Launch Alliance, a partnership of Lockheed-Martin and Boeing, and for Orbital ATK.